Warning signs of CIS fraud in your supply chain

 This guide explains what these rules mean for your business and the practical steps you can take to protect yourself.

-Under the Finance Act 2004 (as amended), HMRC has powers to tackle CIS fraud.
-If you make or receive a payment that you knew or should have known was connected to fraudulent tax evasion, HMRC can:
+Since 6 April 2026, under the Finance Act 2026 (section 220, which inserted new sections 62A to 62C and 72A to 72C into the Finance Act 2004), HMRC has strengthened powers to tackle CIS fraud.
+If you make or receive a payment that you knew or should have known was connected to the fraudulent evasion of tax, HMRC can:

 These powers apply to both payments you make to subcontractors AND payments you receive from contractors above you in the chain.